A-fauzi/InvenTrick-Mobile-App/README.md

 ## Overview

 This is the README file for the InvenTrick mobile application.
-The app is developed using Kotlin and integrated with the backend API mentioned in the previous section.
+The app is developed using Kotlin and integrated with the backend API InvenTrick Service .
 The development environment used is Android Studio, and the architecture follows the MVP (Model-View-Presenter) pattern.
 The app utilizes various libraries such as Retrofit, Picasso, Paging 3, etc. One of the key features of the app is the ability to scan barcode products.

 ## Technologies Used